regisphilibert/wp-jumpstart/README.md

-# Jumpstart is a Wordpress Theme Boilerplate with a view
+# Jumpstart is a Wordpress Theme Boilerplate with a view...

-Jumpstart is a wordpress theme boilerplate I created 6 years ago when it became obvious many functions/classes/knowledge could be recycled over time.
-I have been using, updating, improving it ever since and could not start a new wordpress project without it.
+I created Jumpstart 6 years ago and have been using, updating, improving it ever since.

+To me, it takes a better approach of the "view" in the line of modern MVC including a better `get_template_part()` which solves the scope issue.
-To me, it gives a nicer and more modern aproach of the view files, plus bundles a lightweight API, an SEO logic for meta tags and many helper functions.
+Plus it bundles a lightweight API, an SEO logic you can tailor to your needs, an easy way to register and enqueue your scripts and many helper functions.

 ## Setup:
 1. Download to themes directory.